-Many of the Lee County clients with whom we’ve worked here at the Offices of Levins and Associates are unware that there are two potential options when administering an estate through probate.
+Many of the Lee County clients with whom we’ve worked here at the Offices of The Warnock Law Group are unware that there are two potential options when administering an estate through probate.
 Depending upon the estate, you can choose to go through either summary or formal probate administration.
 In some cases, your deceased family member or friend may have already elected which process to go through in his or her will.
 However, if the decision is yours, there are several things to consider before choosing which option to pursue.

 First, you need to know if the estate even qualifies for the summary process.
 According to Florida state law, the value of the estate after taking out liabilities cannot be more than $75,000 in order to qualify.
 If your family member or friend whose estate it is has been dead for more than two years, his or her estate may also qualify, regardless of its value.